Randshot/tsalis/README.md

 |X              |Save and quit simulation                               |

 ### Console commands
-The console opens up when F1 is pressed.
+The console opens up when 'c' is pressed.
 Commands, with their respective parameters separated by underscores, may be written in order to modify or control some aspects of the simulation.
 Parameters here are represented by *XX*.